btcpayserver/btcpayserver-doc/docs/Contribute/ContributeMisc.md

 ## Spreading the word

-You like BTCPay Server, what it stands for and what it offers ?
-Spread the word !
+You like BTCPay Server, what it stands for and what it offers?
+Spread the word!
 It's the easiest way to contribute and help the community.